nuxeo-sandbox/nuxeo-video-tools/README.md

 nuxeo-video-tools
 ===========================

-This plug-in adds tools for handling videos: Slice, Merge, Extract ClosedCaptions
+This plug-in adds tools for handling videos: Slice, Merge, Extract ClosedCaptions, ...

 ## About - Requirements
 `nuxeo-video-tools` is a plug-in for the [nuxeo platform](http://www.nuxeo.com).
 It adds tools, operations, automation for handling videos: Slice, Merge, Extract ClosedCaptions...

-It requests some tools to be installed on your server: See the ["Third Party Tools Used" sections](#third-party-tools-used)
+Depending on the tool you are using, it may be rrequired to install some tools on your server: See the ["Third Party Tools Used" sections](#third-party-tools-used)

 ## Table of Contents
 * [Closed Captions](#closed-captions)